FEMALE SOLO TRAVEL: HOW TO HAVE A SAFE and COMFORTABLE and FUN TRIP

 You need to research which area of the city is safe and ONLY stay there.

 To save on your accommodation AND not to feel lonely, stay at social accommodation.
 It could be a nice hostel, female only room.
 Choose the one that has great reviews (more research!) and has privacy curtains.
-Good hostels are located in the very center - in the best part of the city.
-You will most likely make friends there to go explore the city at night.
+Good hostels are in the best parts of a city, close to all the attractions.
+You will make friends there (if you want) to go explore the city at night.
 So here is another advantage of a hostel.

 More on why hostels are not just for the youth and backpackers anymore, and how people of all ages, professions, and incomes stay there now, is HERE.